 “I am dedicated to finding ways to help people improve the health and wellbeing in their communities.
 My role at KC Healthy Kids is challenging and incredibly rewarding in that aspect,” Gina says.

-Policy & Planning Associate
+Policy & Planning Manager

 Andrea is dedicated to creating healthy, sustainable and equitable communities through research, advocacy and planning.
 As a member of the policy team and former KCHK intern, her work addresses the connections between access to healthy food, safe places to play and the built environment.

 She found her way to urban planning through social and cultural studies, which continue to shape her understanding of cities and engagement of communities within them.
 She has extensive research experience and training in human-centered design.
 Her graduate degrees are in Urban Planning, American Studies and Sociology.

 “I love taking academic or professional research and translating it into resources and tools people can use to plan and build their own communities.”